 In addition to clothing and toiletries I make sure to bring travel laundry detergent, and kitchen garbage bags for dirty or wet clothing .

 If you are traveling someplace cold you can reuse a heavy sweater or pair of pants.
 Winter clothes take up more room so you will need to pack less.
-On the other hand they are less likely to get sweaty so you can reuse some before washing them.
+On the other hand they are less likely to get sweaty so you can use some several times before washing them.
 Make sure to pack extra socks in case they get wet.

 Also important, a fold up rain slicker and small compact umbrella.
-The key is small.
+The key is the word small.
 You want to be able to fit these items in a purse or backpack if necessary.
-We got some on a college tour that we ended up not using.
+We got some rain slickers on a college tour that we ended up not using.
 We keep them in the glove compartment of our car for emergencies.

 I hope you find this road trip guide useful in planning your trip.
 Please feel free to leave any comments or questions that would be useful to improve this road trip guide.